Street art murals have been created across Monash over the past three years, replacing ugly graffiti tags.

 Laneway, Glen Waverley

-A vibrant street art mural will be created on a laneway in Glen Waverley, behind the HSBC and CBA buildings between Railway Parade North and O'Sullivan Road.
+A vibrant street art mural was created on a laneway in Glen Waverley, behind the HSBC and CBA buildings between Railway Parade North and O'Sullivan Road in 2018.

-The mural design by artist Scottie Noah draws on feedback from local residents and traders for a design featuring colour and nature.
+The mural design by artist Scottie Neoh, aka “Bonsai” draws on feedback from local residents and traders for a design featuring colour and nature (pictured above).
+The mural was funded by a $25,000 Graffiti Prevention Grant from the Department of Justice.

 Read more: New Glen Waverley Street Art